Twitter risks fraying as engineers exit over Musk upheaval

 Elon Musk’s managerial bomb-throwing at Twitter has so thinned the ranks of software engineers who keep the world’s de-facto public square up and running that industry insiders and programmers who were fired or resigned this week agree: Twitter may soon fray so badly it could actually crash.

-Musk ended a very public argument with nearly two dozen coders critical to the microblogging platform’s stability by ordering them fired this week.
+Musk ended a very public argument with nearly two dozen coders over his retooling of the microblogging platform earlier this week by ordering them fired.
 Hundreds of engineers and other workers then quit after he demanded they pledge to “extremely hardcore” work by Thursday evening or resign with severance pay.

 The newest departures mean the platform is losing workers just at it gears up for the 2022 FIFA World Cup, which opens Sunday.
 It’s one of Twitter’s busiest events, when tweet surges heavily stress its systems.